Reuben Margolin’s Kinetic Sculputure Art

 Margolin uses salvaged wood, metal, cardboard, and other recycled materials to create this massive mechanical wave sculptures.
 Some of his pieces have their own ‘personality’ and seem to be alive even!

-More of Reuben Margolin’s fantastic organic sculptures can be seen on his site:
+More of Reuben Margolin's fantastic organic sculptures can be enjoyed on his site:

 Reubenmargolin.com